 For additional information regarding installing the Signal Sciences Service Broker service tile, see the installation instructions provided in our partner documentation.

 Rate Limit Rules

 Note: Rate limit rules are only included with the Premier platform.
-They are not included as part of our Professional platform.
+They are not included as part of our Professional or Essential platforms.

 Rate limit rules require agent version 3.12 or above.